UBC-STAT/stat-450/docs/syllabus-page.md

 ### Textbook

-Available for free in LeanPub under a sliding payment scale method.
+Available for free in [LeanPub](https://leanpub.com/artofdatascience) (Links to an external site) under a sliding payment scale method.
 If you click the "Book" option you, you can get an electronic copy for free or you can pay what you can and/or want for the textbook.

-https://leanpub.com/artofdatascienceLinks to an external site.

-You can also get if for free here, but it appears the learnpub version is more recent:  https://bookdown.org/rdpeng/artofdatascience/
+You can also get if for free [here](https://bookdown.org/rdpeng/artofdatascience/), but it appears the learnpub version is more recent.

 ### Course Assessment